 Whatever the size of your business, the best way to get started is to register for tender notifications from relevant websites.
 Here’s a list to get you started:

-- For Peterborough City Council, its tender website is here where you’ll find more information about specific opportunities.
-In order to be considered for tender, you’ll need to register as a supplier, here.
+- For Peterborough City Council, you can find information about their procurement process here. where you’ll find more information about the tendering process.
+In order to be considered for tender, you’ll need to register as a supplier on SourceDogg, here.

 - For contracts slightly further afield, you can register for information about tendering opportunities throughout Cambridgeshire and beyond here.